 GeneCards Summary for FURIN Gene

-FURIN (Furin (Paired Basic Amino Acid Cleaving Enzyme)) is a Protein Coding gene.
-Diseases associated with FURIN include avian influenza and dementia, familial british.
-Among its related pathways are Signaling by GPCR and Developmental Biology.
-GO annotations related to this gene include serine-type endopeptidase activity and serine-type endopeptidase inhibitor activity.
-An important paralog of this gene is PCSK1.
+FURIN (Furin, Paired Basic Amino Acid Cleaving Enzyme) is a Protein Coding gene.
+Diseases associated with FURIN include Avian Influenza and Influenza.
+Among its related pathways are Development NOTCH1-mediated pathway for NF-KB activity modulation and Metabolism of proteins.
+Gene Ontology (GO) annotations related to this gene include serine-type endopeptidase activity and serine-type endopeptidase inhibitor activity.
+An important paralog of this gene is PCSK4.

 UniProtKB/Swiss-Prot for FURIN Gene

 Furin is likely to represent the ubiquitous endoprotease activity within constitutive secretory pathways and capable of cleavage at the RX(K/R)R consensus motif.